Skip to content

 On the Tasting Mat:

-• Whitehall Tavern Bourbon Cream: A straight bourbon whiskey and cream liqueur made with alabaster cream sourced from upstate New York.
-Engineered to remain shelf-stable for one year after opening without refrigeration.
-Smooth, rich, and approachable.
-(00:34:08)
+• Whitehall Tavern Bourbon Cream: A straight bourbon whiskey liqueur made with Boone County bourbon and rich alabaster cream sourced from upstate New York.
+Engineered so that it does not require refrigeration for up to one year after opening.
+A smooth, approachable expression well suited for those who prefer a sweeter, cream-forward experience.
+(00:34:50)

 Full Transcript